-PANDAS equires an entire clinical picture.
+PANDAS requires an entire clinical picture.
+PANDAS is currently a clinical diagnosis and open to interpretation and subjective observation.
+There are currently no conclusive diagnostic blood or neurological tests to be relied on.
 Sometimes the below tests don’t show definitive results.
 ONLY the SUDDEN DRAMATIC ONSET of Movement Issues (tics/Tourette’s-like/chorea) and Acute Dramatic Anxiety issues are the hallmarks of the PANDAS picture.
 Below you will find the SCALE OF OCD/TICS that measure what an ACUTE onset looks like.

-The 2012 NIMH diagnostic criteria for PANDAS can be found here.
+The 2012 NIMH revised criteria for PANDAS can be found here.